Gamefam: History

 In October 2022, Gamefam partnered with Spin Master and Feld Entertainment to introduce Monster Jam into Roblox through a month-long integration within the "Car Dealership Tycoon" game.

-In February 2023, Gamefam partnered with Paramount Games Studio and Nickelodeon to develop official Roblox experiences for the SpongeBob SquarePants and Teenage Mutant Ninja Turtles franchises, scheduled to launch later that year.
+In February 2023, Gamefam partnered with Paramount Games Studio and Nickelodeon to develop official Roblox experiences for the SpongeBob SquarePants and Teenage Mutant Ninja Turtles franchises, resulting in the releases of SpongeBob Simulator and TMNT: Battle Tycoon.

 In the same month, Gamefam collaborated with the National Football League (NFL), Intuit, and Warner Music Group to produce a virtual Super Bowl concert on Roblox, featuring hip-hop artist Saweetie in "Rhythm City", a music-themed social roleplay experience on Roblox.
 The concert premiered on February 10, 2023, and re-aired hourly until February 12, 2023, coinciding with Super Bowl LVII.

 In May 2023, Gamefam collaborated with Cirque du Soleil Entertainment Group to create "Cirque du Soleil Tycoon," a circus-themed tycoon game on Roblox.

 In September 2023, Gamefam collaborated with Spin Master to introduce the "Unicorn Academy" within "Twilight Daycare," aiming to engage fans of the Netflix show by airing the show within the Roblox game.

 In October 2023, Spin Master and Gamefam again partnered to bring Monster Jam content to "Car Dealership Tycoon."

 In August 2024, "Sonic Speed Simulator" became the first branded game on Roblox to surpass one billion visits.

 In October 2024, Gamefam and Spin Master partnered for the third consecutive year to bring Monster Jam content to "Car Dealership Tycoon."

 In January 2025, Gamefam collaborated with KIDZ BOP and Concord Records to bring their kid-friendly pop songs into “Really Easy Obby” game on Roblox.

+In late February 2026, Ricardo Briceno succeeded Ferencz as CEO, while Ferencz transitioned to a strategic advisor role.